-10. What is the minimum amount of time a pilot is required to wait after the consumption of alcohol?
-20. List the traffic pattern altitude, direction of turns, noise abatement procedures, and all radio frequencies for the following local area airports and their runways.
-11. What would happen to the fuel indicators if all electricity in the airplane was lost?
-21. What is the fuel capacity of the aircraft you fly?
-How much is usable fuel?
-12. What are the basic VFR weather minimums?
-What is the minimum visibility for a student pilot?
-22. What is the authority and responsibility of the pilot in command?
-13. Why is it necessary to drain fuel out of the sumps after refueling and before the first flight of the day?
-23. When are you required to wear a safety belt?
-14. List and describe each of the light gun signals available from air traffic control.
-24. When are you permitted to deviate from an ATC instruction?
-15. Will the engine still run if the master switch is turned off?
-Why?
-25. What grade(s) of aviation fuel is/are available for use?
-What color is each?
-16. What are wing-tip vortices (wake turbulence)?
+- 10. What is the minimum amount of time a pilot is required to wait after the consumption of alcohol? - 11.
+What would happen to the fuel indicators if all electricity in the airplane was lost? - 12.
+What are the basic VFR weather minimums?
+What is the minimum visibility for a student pilot? - 13.
+Why is it necessary to drain fuel out of the sumps after refueling and before the first flight of the day? - 14.
+List and describe each of the light gun signals available from air traffic control. - 15.
+Will the engine still run if the master switch is turned off?
+Why? - 16.
+What are wing-tip vortices (wake turbulence)?
 With which aircraft are they greatest?
-Describe the proper avoidance.
-26. When an aircraft is approaching another headon, each pilot should alter their course to the 17.
+Describe the proper avoidance. - 17.
 What endorsements are required for solo flight?
-What three documents must you have in your possession to solo an aircraft as a student?
-27. A(n) on the runway indicates that the runway is closed.
-18. During a mag check, what is the maximum allowable rpm drop?
-28. Draw the pavement marking requiring you to stop before entering a runway.
-19. Draw an airport traffic pattern, labeling each leg and the proper entry and departure points.
+What three documents must you have in your possession to solo an aircraft as a student? - 18.
+During a mag check, what is the maximum allowable rpm drop? - 19.
+Draw an airport traffic pattern, labeling each leg and the proper entry and departure points.
 Which turn direction is standard for an airport traffic pattern?
-29. When is dropping objects from an airplane permitted?